Updated June 2, 2025

 UCPB Savings Bank

-Does the government really own UCPB?
+Did the government previously own UCPB?

 Yes.